teddyaroca/Summer_2022_bioinformatics/README.md

 [Chord Diagrams](https://www.r-graph-gallery.com/chord-diagram.html)
 A Chord diagram allows for the visualization of flows between a set of entities.
 Chord diagrams can be used to show how genes are distributed across different groupings of your genomes.
 They can also be used to show how your genomes are interrelated based on any given factor (host, year, etc.).

-## Combining Trees and Data

-I am providing specific examples to address the scientific questions and objectives mentioned above.
-The example can be found in the folder named **analyses**

-We will discuss these examples once everyone has ran their raxml analyses.

 # 6. HOW TO VIDEOS